next-exp/sw-docs/docs/source/irene.rst

 Config
 ------

-Besides the :ref:`Common arguments to every city`, *Irene* accepts the following arguments:
+Besides the :ref:`Common arguments to every city`, *Irene* has the following arguments:

 .. list-table::
    :widths: 60 40 120